Decision Document DD2011-84 Determination of the Safety of Syngenta Seeds Canada Inc.'s Cotton Event COT102

 Cotton event COT102 is subject to the same phytosanitary import requirements as its unmodified counterparts.

 Please refer to Health Canada's Decisions on Novel Foods for a description of the food safety assessment of cotton event COT102.
-The food safety decisions are available at the following Health Canada web site.

 - Date modified: